 A home lactic acid peel is the most gentle of all the peels currently available.
 It works the same as any other peel to help reduce fine lines and wrinkles and improve overall skin tone, but is much less harsh, which makes it ideal for individuals with sensitive skin.
 Often, this type of peel is also used as a sort of “introductory” peel, for those using a peel for the first time.
 If you find you do have sensitive skin but you’re committed to taking better care of your skin, you might wish to look for other solutions, such as getting in touch with a medical professional similar to this upper east side dermatologist for example, to see what your other options could be when it comes to having healthier-looking skin.

-Lactic acid is a type of alpha hydroxy acid that is derived from sour milk.
+Lactic acid is a type of alpha-hydroxy acid that is derived from sour milk.
 Because it is a naturally occurring mild form of acid, it is much kinder to the skin, helping to remove toxins, germs and dead cells while it smooths and evens out the skin tone.

 It can also help to balance out pH levels in the skin, which makes these peels effective for individuals with dry skin, as returning to a healthy pH level allows the skin to drink in moisture.